This model encodes retail items to embedding vectors and predicts their labels based on the embedding vectors in the reference space.

 Same as the reference data guidelines.

-Here, we present the evaluation results of Retail Item Embedding models, including versions 1.0, 2.0, and an unreleased version 1.1.
+Here, we present the evaluation results of Retail Object Recognition models, including versions 1.0, 2.0, and an unreleased version 1.1.
 The purpose of version 1.1 is to serve as a benchmark for comparing the model architecture potentials of v1.0 and v2.0.
 It is important to note that all test Key Performance Indicator (KPI) data are proprietary and derived from the test KPI data of Retail Object Detection model.
 For more information of the test dataset, please check Retail Object Detection - TRAINING AND TEST DATA.

 Accuracy of the Classification Head